MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/digital-app-builder/installation/index.md

 ## Overview
 {: #installation-and-configuration }

-You can now install the Digital App Builder on MacOS and Windows platform.
+Digital App Builder can be installed on MacOS and Windows platform.
 The installation also includes prerequisites software installed during the first time installation and verified.
-You can install Java, Xcode, and Android Studio for adapter generation and previewing the app during development.
+Install Java, Xcode, and Android Studio for adapter generation and previewing the app during development.

 ### Installing on MacOS
 {: #installing-on-macos }